a private matter

 Does it hurt?

 Under local anesthesia you should expect to feel a lot of hard cramping similar to a bad period during and immediately after the abortion.
 Twilight sleep or IV sedation relaxes you but you still feel cramping during and after the abortion.
 If you choose general anesthesia you are fully asleep during the abortion and will only feel some mild cramping when you awaken.
-Twilight sleep and general anesthesia are available only in the Rockville facility.
+Twilight sleep and general anesthesia are available only in the Rockville and Baltimore facilities.

 How do I know which anesthesia to choose?